zophos/ip_lockout/README.md

 ## Features

- * Detecting break-in attemption and automatic blocking associate with iptables
+ * Detecting break-in attempts and automatic blocking associate with iptables
  * Supports multiple log files and protocols
  * Distributed hosts can manage as aggregated subnets
  * Supports standalone and filter modes